 Coal mine map of the Coal Creek Mine

-About 1,100 individual maps representing about 230 mines comprise the Washington State coal mine map collection, which is held at the Washington Division of Geology and Earth Resources.
+About 1,100 individual maps representing about 230 mines comprise the Washington State coal mine map collection, which is held at the Washington Geological Survey.
 The maps are an invaluable source of information for mine subsidence hazard evaluation and mitigation, structural geology, coal exploration, resource evaluation, and historical research.

-A catalog, index, and user's guide for the collection has been published by the Washington Division of Geology and Earth Resources as Open File Report 94-7.
+A catalog, index, and user's guide for the collection has been published by the Washington Geological Survey as Open File Report 94-7.

 Coal mine maps are organized by county and packaged into 65 zip files, each of 200 MB or less.
 Map titles are derived from the index numbers used in the catalog (Open File Report 94-7).
 Use the catalog to determine which maps are of interest.
 The alphanumeric map index number begins with an alphabetic abbreviation for the county, followed by a numeric mine identifier and an alphabetic map identifier.
 For example, the index number K59_C identifies the third map in a series, for the 59th mine listed in King County in the map catalog.

 Download Washington State Coal Mine Maps from a document or view the maps on the Washington Coal Mine Map Collection interactive map.